Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

-We made it past the initial MSAA setup, now we need to start using these new resources in our graphics pipeline, framebuffer, render pass and see the results!
+We made it past the initial MSAA setup, now we need to start using this new resource in our graphics pipeline, framebuffer, render pass and see the results!

 ## Adding new attachments